sandorex/dotfiles/other/README.md

-this folder contains configurations that require either script or user interaction to install
+this folder contains configurations that have to be installed using script or manually